 Stand alone or in conjunction with more traditional instrumentation it provides unique information about your site or infrastructure without any installation on the ground.

-Archive of SAR data acquired (from 1992 onwards) is available and can be used to analyse and map ground movements that have occurred in the past.
-These retro studies inform of pre-existing vulnerabilities and make sure the construction design is suited for the existing conditions.
+ATLAS™ uses the extensive archive of SAR data acquired from 1992 onwards, enabling you to conduct retro studies and map ground movements that have occurred in the past.
+By leveraging this unique capability, you can gain valuable insights into pre-existing vulnerabilities and ensure that your construction design is optimized for existing conditions.

 No wonder Atlas InSAR is becoming a standard in ground & structure deformation.